dm-p/powerbi-visuals-violin-plot/doc/usage.md

 ### # of Data Fetches

 As Power BI fetches data in batches, the visual has the **Limit # of Data Fetches** property set to _ON_, and the **Maximum # of Data Fetches** set to _10_, effectively providing a secondary cap of approximately 300K rows.
-This is in-place for performance reasons, as Power BI will always supply data when a visual is affected by elgible external events, and changing visual properties is one of these events.
+This is in-place for performance reasons, as Power BI will always supply data when a visual is affected by eligible external events, and changing visual properties is one of these events.

 If you want to remove the secondary cap, you can disable **Limit # of Data Fetches** and Power BI will continue as long as possible to load data into the visual.
 Please refer to [Important Points to Note](#important-points-to-note) above when attempting this.